SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-cluster.md

 ### Load Balancer

 SonarSource does not provide specific recommendations for reverse proxy / load balancer or solution-specific configuration.
-The general requirements to use with SonarQube Data Center Edition are:
+The general requirements for SonarQube Data Center Edition are:

 - Ability to balance HTTP requests (load) between the application nodes configured in the SonarQube cluster.
 - If terminating HTTPS, meets the requirements set out in [Securing SonarQube Behind a Proxy](/setup/operate-server/).